docker/docs/engine/context/aci-integration.md

 This opens your web browser and prompts you to enter your Azure login credentials.

-Alternatively, you can login without interaction (typically in scripts ot continuous integration scenarios), using an Azure Service Principal, with `docker login azure --client-id xx --client-secret yy --tenant-id zz`
+Alternatively, you can log in without interaction (typically in scripts or continuous integration scenarios), using an Azure Service Principal, with `docker login azure --client-id xx --client-secret yy --tenant-id zz`

+>**Note**
+>
-> Note: Login through Azure Service Provider obtains an access token valid for a short period (typically 1h), but does not allow to automatically and transparently refresh this token.
-You will need to manually re-login once the access token is expired when logging in with a Service Provider.
+> Logging in through the Azure Service Provider obtains an access token valid for a short period (typically 1h), but it does not allow you to automatically and transparently refresh this token.
+You must manually re-login when the access token has expired when logging in with a Service Provider.

 You can also use the `--tenant-id` option alone to specify a tenant, if you have several ones available in Azure.

 ### Create an ACI context